 – Encouraging English

-Encouraging English is very important in any ESL classroom, students may be more motivated to talk more if they will receive a reward at the end of class.
+Encouraging English is very important in any ESL classroom!
+Students may be more motivated to talk more if they were to receive a reward at the end of class.

-Unsurprisingly stickers can also be used to minimize the amount of talking the students do in their native tongue in a similar manner to how they are used to control discipline.
+Unsurprisingly, stickers can also be used to minimize the amount of talking the students do in their native tongue.

 –Teaches about goals/working toward something long-term